gbuktenica/FreeLDAP/README.md

 # FreeLDAP

-Uses the Dot NET class System.DirectoryServices.Protocols to get, set and move LDAP objects in standards compliant directories.
+A PowerShell module that uses the Dot NET class System.DirectoryServices.Protocols to manage LDAP objects in standards compliant directories.

 ## Installation